 Over-Compression

-One of the most common mistakes is over-compression, which can lead to a lifeless and flat sound.
+Over-compression is one of the most common mistakes, leading to a lifeless and flat sound.
 Always use your ears and aim for transparency.
 If the compression is too noticeable, back off the threshold or ratio until the track breathes naturally.

 Ignoring the Release Time

 Setting the release time incorrectly can cause pumping or breathing effects.
 Listen carefully and adjust the release to match the tempo and feel of the track.
-For slower tracks, a longer release often works better, while faster tracks may benefit from a quicker release.
+A longer release often works better for slower tracks, while faster tracks may benefit from a quicker release.

 Not Using Make-Up Gain

-Compression reduces the overall volume of a track, so use make-up gain to bring the level back up.
-This ensures that the compressed signal sits well in the mix without losing its presence.
+Compression reduces a track’s overall volume, so use make-up gain to bring the level back up.
+This ensures the compressed signal sits well in the mix without losing its presence.

 In Conclusion